CHATTG1/SLM-Lab/README.md

     git clone https://github.com/kengz/ml-agents.git
     cd ml-agents/python
     pip install -e .
-    cd ../SLM-Lab/
+    cd ../../SLM-Lab/
     ```

 4. Setup the created config files:
-    -   sign up for a free [Plotly account](https://plot.ly/) and get the API key to put in the config files below.
+    -   sign up for a free [Plotly account](https://plot.ly/) and [get the API key](https://community.plot.ly/t/how-could-i-get-my-api-key/3088) to put in the config files below.
     -   `config/default.json` for local development, used when `grunt` is ran without a production flag.
     -   `config/production.json` for production lab run when `grunt -prod` is ran with the production flag `-prod`.